First low frequency all-sky search for continuous gravitational wave signals: Candidate follow-up

 As an example, Fig. \ref{fig:cand121hist} shows the peakmap histogram for the candidate at frequency 121.81 Hz, in which no significant peak is found around the candidate frequency (identified by the vertical dashed line).
 The corresponding p-value is $\sim$0.44.

-In contrast, Fig. \ref{fig:hi_hist} shows the peakmap histograms for the candidates at 52.80 Hz (left), corresponding to HI {\it pulsar\_5}, and the candidate at 108.85 Hz (right), corresponding to HI {\it pulsar\_3}.
+In contrast, Fig. \ref{fig:hi_hist} shows the peakmap histograms for the candidates at 52.80 Hz (left), corresponding to hardware injection {\it pulsar\_5}, and the candidate at 108.85 Hz (right), corresponding to hardware injection {\it pulsar\_3}.
 In each case a highly significant peak is visible at the frequency of the candidate (in fact it is the largest peak in the whole 0.1 Hz band around it), as detailed in Sec. \ref{sec:HI}.

 The p-value for the 108 candidates is given in the last column of Tab. \ref{tab:SELb}.
 In Fig. \ref{fig:cand_significance} the p-value for the 108 candidates is shown as a function of candidate frequency.